sohale/sohale.github.io/pages/reinvented.md

    * (Search for what can be and cannot be detected by eyes: perceptual optimality measure)

 * Implicit Artificial Neural Networks

+* Stacked Boltzmann machines (Hinton 1996) (without the Boltzmann part)
+    * Inspired by the developmental process of learning the hierarchy: V1 → V2 →

+* Use of Attention in ML/AI (later: that idea is implemented in "Attention is Everything": Transformers)

+* Auto-encoder (I called it re-coder)

+* Some ideas of Predictive Processing

+* V1 simple & complex cells as a Group (as in Group theory)

+* Bayesian model for hypothesis-based model for Bayesian derivation of the optimal modelling Decision Making as an extension of Shadlen-Movshon model (presented in a report for PhD acceptance)
+   * A simplified version of IBE: Inference to the best explanation

+* Noise injection

+* ε-MLP: Uncertainty representation in Neural networks
+   * No avoid over-generalisaiton
+   * An early bottleneck method

+## Philosophy
+* Epistemology
+   * CCX
+      * Also discussion with David H*
+      * Epistemology hierarchy.
+Related to a work by Dawkins, also others.
+      * Some ideas about Wolfram
+   * A theory of Truth (to be published)
+* Physics as computation, and Computation as physics
+* GIL (...)
+* More on information
+* "strange loop"
+* Some ideas about Hegel's philosophy and the third observer (also the collective regional unhappy consciousness dynamics)
+   * Some critique of Fukuyama
+* "Superorganism" (some sense of collective consciousness and "idea" of Hegel) (only later realised this)
+* Schopenhauer's worls as R & W

+## Physics
+* Link between Information theory & Physics
+* "Quantum Asymmetric Cloning Machines" (published paper in PLA)
+* "Physics as Information Processing" (rediscovery) ( book title to be written)

 ## Business ideas (not implemented)
 * Twitter: social network by limiting (constraining) the message length